 Dallas, TX, Dental Hygiene Schools

-- Students who lack the time or the budget for four years of study can complete an associate's degree program at Collin College's McKinney campus, approximately 34 miles from downtown Dallas.
+- Students who lack the time or the budget for four years of study can complete an associate's degree program at Collin County Community College District's McKinney campus, approximately 30 miles from downtown Dallas.

-- Located just two miles from downtown, the Caruth School of Dental Hygiene is part of the Texas A&M Health Science Center (TAMHSC) Baylor College of Dentistry and offers bachelor's and master's degrees.
+- Located just two miles from downtown, the Caruth School of Dental Hygiene is part of the Texas A&M Health Science Center (TAMHSC) College of Dentistry and offers a bachelor's degree.